 Will my community factor energy efficiency into its power contract?

 Reducing power usage, especially during peak hours, reduces electricity costs for everyone.
 Find out what energy efficiency and demand-response measures, if any, your community plans to include in its contract with an alternative supplier.

 Many alternative power suppliers offer “green” plans.
 That means the company will take some of your money to buy Renewable Energy Certificates, or RECs, which ensure that a certain percentage of the power consumed will be put back onto the grid by renewable energy sources, like wind and solar power.
-Find out if your community plans to purchase RECs, and if it will cost you extra.
+Find out if your community power deal is a green plan, and if it will cost you extra.
 Green plans are a legitimate choice.
-Just remember, even if you purchase “green energy” from an alternative power supplier, it doesn’t mean the actual electricity you consume is from a renewable energy source—it just means that clean energy was added somewhere to the power grid.
+Just remember, even if you purchase “green energy” from an alternative power supplier, it doesn’t mean the actual electricity you consume is from a renewable energy source—it just means that clean energy is added somewhere to the power grid.
 Read CUB’s fact sheet on green plans.

 Are consultants advising my community, and if so, what fee(s) are they charging?